serialport/node-serialport/README.md

 #### `SerialPort.parsers` : <code>object</code>
 The default `Parsers` are [Transform streams](https://nodejs.org/api/stream.html#stream_class_stream_transform) that parse data in different ways to transform incoming data.

  To use the parsers, you must create them and then pipe the Serialport to the parser.
-Be carefult to only write to the SerialPort object and not the parser.
+Be careful to only write to the SerialPort object and not the parser.

 **Kind**: static property of <code>[SerialPort](#exp_module_serialport--SerialPort)</code>
 **Since**: 5.0.0